-Every homeowner should know what, exactly, is involved in a legitimate roof estimate.
-This way, you will not ally with a shady roofing company that provides an estimate that falls short of what it really should be.
+Homeowners should know exactly what is involved in a legitimate roof estimate.
+This way, you will not ally with a shady roofing company that provides an estimate that falls short of what it should be.
 Far too many homeowners are willing to accept an estimate with a dollar amount and little else.

 Before you get the estimate, you can usually find out whether a roofing company offers a free roof estimate.
 Call the company or check its website to get this information.
 It is important to check the contractor’s Google reviews and social media to understand its reputation with past customers.
-You can also contact multiple roofing companies to compare and contrast which company has the best new roof estimate or roof repair estimate for you and your home.
+You can also contact multiple roofing companies to compare which company has the best new roof estimate or roof repair estimate.

-Below, we take a look at what a legitimate roof estimate from an elite roofing company should include.
+Below, we look at what a legitimate roof estimate from an elite roofing company should include.

 What Are the Basics of a Roof Estimate?

-Knowing the basics of what should be included in your roof repair or roof replacement estimate can save you from frustration later.
+Knowing what should be included in your roof repair or replacement estimate can save you from frustration later.
 The following list is not exhaustive of what can be in your estimate since they vary from roofing company to roofing company, but it does have the basics.

 - Payment information – such as payment due dates and accepted payment methods.

-- Approximated Timeline– what is the projected timeline from start to finish on your roofing project.
+- Approximated Timeline– the projected timeline from start to finish on your roofing project.

 - Costs – the estimated cost of removing the old roof, hauling away debris, renting a dumpster, and heavy equipment (if it’s necessary).